Dean's Executive Advisory Board

 Chief Executive Officer, National Institute for Excellence in Teaching

-Joshua Barnett, Ph.D., serves as the chief executive officer for the National Institute for Excellence in Teaching (NIET), a national non-profit organization with a mission to build educator excellence to give all students the opportunity for success.
-In this role, he leads NIET’s work to support nearly 300,000 educators impacting more than three million students.
+Joshua Barnett, Ph.D., serves as chief executive officer of the National Institute for Excellence in Teaching, a national non-profit organization with a mission to build educator excellence to give all students the opportunity for success.
+In this role, he leads NIET’s work to support nearly 300,000 educators impacting more than 3 million students.
 His work throughout his career has explored how to improve educator quality in all schools for all students by addressing two related issues: examining how aspiring, new, and veteran teachers and principals are supported and how resources are distributed to and used within schools.
-Prior to joining NIET, he has served as an assistant professor of education policy and evaluation at Arizona State University.
+Prior to joining NIET, he served as an assistant professor of Education Policy and Evaluation at Arizona State University, a visiting scholar at Massey University in New Zealand and a research associate in the Office for Education Policy at the University of Arkansas.
+Barnett has taught courses in research methods, school finance, evaluation, and educational psychology.
 He has also served as the principal investigator on more than a dozen federal grants and is the co-author of the book A Straightforward Guide to Teacher Merit Pay: Encouraging and Rewarding Schoolwide Improvement.

 Larry Brown